 This is the best moment to share your knowledge with your audience.
 Preparing a guidebook takes a lot of time and preparation.
 If you’ve always had the intention to prepare it, but you never had enough time, then this excuse is no longer valid.
 Moreover, remember that this is the time when people are looking for knowledge online and they want to improve their qualifications to stay competitive on the market after the pandemic.

-We have also responded to this need by preparing a quarantine reading list, including our favourite online courses, ebooks, and TED talks.
+We have also responded to this need by preparing a quarantine reading list, including our favorite online courses, ebooks, and TED talks.
 We highly recommend it!

 If you aren’t convinced, because you imagine a guidebook to be a 100-page long ebook, we assure you that it doesn’t have to be the case.
 In fact, it’s rarely the case, because nobody has time to read all of that, even during a quarantine.
 Moreover, producing an ebook makes sense when you already have an engaged audience who is waiting for something extra from you.
 If you haven’t had the opportunity to create a community around your brand yet, then it might be difficult to reach the right audience in such a short period of time and your debut will go unnoticed.
 In that case, we would recommend you to start with a format that requires less work and isn’t as time-consuming.